awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-gateway-logs.md

 **To configure and access local file system logs**

-1. To configure local file system logs on your gateway, see [Configure logging](https://docs.aws.amazon.com/greengrass/latest/developerguide/greengrass-logs-overview.html#config-logs) in the *AWS IoT Greengrass Developer Guide*\.
+1. To configure local file system logs on your gateway, see [Configure logging](https://docs.aws.amazon.com/greengrass/latest/developerguide/greengrass-logs-overview.html#config-logs) in the *AWS IoT Greengrass Version 1 Developer Guide*\.
 **Note**
 You must have root permissions to read AWS IoT Greengrass logs on the file system\.